Teaching in Nursing - Elsevier eBook on VitalSource, 5th Edition

 Elsevier eBook on VitalSource

-Set yourself up for success as a nurse educator with the award-winning Teaching in Nursing: A Guide for Faculty, 5th Edition.
+Prepare your students for success as future nurse educators with the award-winning Teaching in Nursing: A Guide for Faculty, 5th Edition.
 Recommended by the NLN for comprehensive CNE prep, this insightful text is the only one of its kind to cover all three components of teaching: instruction, curriculum, and evaluation.
-As it walks through the day-to-day challenges of teaching, readers will benefit from its expert guidance on key issues, such as curriculum and test development, diverse learning styles, the redesign of healthcare systems, and advancements in technology and information.
-This new edition contains all the helpful narrative that earned this title an AJN Book of the Year award, along with updated information on technology-empowered learning, the flipped classroom, interprofessional collaborative practice, and much more.
+As it walks students through the day-to-day challenges of teaching, they will benefit from the expert guidance on such key issues as curriculum and test development, diverse learning styles, the redesign of healthcare systems, and advancements in technology and information.
+This new edition contains all the helpful narrative that earned this title an AJN Book of the Year award, along with updated information on technology-empowered learning, the flipped classroom, interprofessional education, interprofessional collaborative practice, and much more.
 Awarded first place in the 2016 AJN Book of the Year Award in Nursing Education/Continuing Education/Professional Development category.